OurcartEng/receipt-scanner-android-demo/CUSTOM_SCANNER_README.md

 - ### **modeBtnsFontSize** (_Integer_) (default: 13sp)
   Font size in "sp" of both mode button that allows you to switch between regular and long receipt placed at bottom center on top of snap mode.
 - ### **snapBtnAutomaticCaptureModeColor** (_Integer_) (default: @ourcart/ourcartScannerAutomaticCaptureSnapBtnBackgroundColor)
-  Color of snap button located always at bottom center during automatic capture mode, the button itself is inactive in this state
+  Color of the snap button located always at bottom center during automatic capture mode, the button itself is inactive in this state
 - ### **snapBtnAutomaticCaptureModeRingColor** (_Integer_) (default: @ourcart/ourcartScannerAutomaticCaptureSnapBtnBackgroundColor)
-  Color of progress animation around snap button located always at bottom center during automatic capture mode, the button itself is inactive in this state
+  Color of the progress animation around snap button located always at bottom center during automatic capture mode, the button itself is inactive in this state
 - ### **snapBtnManualCaptureModeColor** (_Integer_) (default: @ourcart/ourcartScannerManualCaptureSnapBtnBackgroundColor)
-  Color of snap button located always at bottom center during manual capture mode, the button is active, can be clicked, and will take picture
+  Color of the snap button located always at bottom center during manual capture mode, the button is active, can be clicked, and will take picture
 - ### **snapBtnManualCaptureModeRingColor** (_Integer_) (default: @ourcart/ourcartScannerManualCaptureSnapBtnBackgroundColor)
-  Color of ring around snap button located always at bottom center during manual capture mode, the button is active, can be clicked, and will take picture
+  Color of the ring around snap button located always at bottom center during manual capture mode, the button is active, can be clicked, and will take picture
 - ### **snapBtnAutoCapturingColor** (_Integer_) (default: #ffffff)
-  Color of snap button located always at bottom center during automatic capture mode when picture is being captured (2s), the button itself is inactive in this state
+  Color of the snap button located always at bottom center during automatic capture mode when picture is being captured (2s), the button itself is inactive in this state
 - ### **snapBtnAutoCapturingRingColor** (_Integer_) (default: @color/ourcartPrimaryColor)
-  Color of ring around, snap button located always at bottom center during automatic capture mode when picture is being captured (2s), the button itself is inactive in this state
+  Color of the ring around the snap button located always at bottom center during automatic capture mode when picture is being captured (2s), the button itself is inactive in this state
 - ### **automaticCaptureDrawable** (_Drawable_)
-  Icon displayed on top of, snap button located always at bottom center during automatic capture mode, the button itself is inactive in this state
+  Icon displayed on top of the snap button located always at bottom center during automatic capture mode, the button itself is inactive in this state
 - ### **manualCaptureDrawable** (_Drawable_)
-  Icon displayed on top of, snap button located always at bottom center during manual capture mode, the button itself is active in this state, and will take picture
+  Icon displayed on top of the snap button located always at bottom center during manual capture mode, the button itself is active in this state, and will take picture
 - ### **nextBtnBackgroundColor** (_Integer_) (default: @color/ourcartPrimaryColor)
-  Color of "Next" button that confirms snapping of all parts of receipt in long receipt mode Displayed at bottom right during long receipt mode when at least one picture has been snapped.
+  Color of the "Next" button that confirms snapping of all parts of receipt in long receipt mode Displayed at bottom right during long receipt mode when at least one picture has been snapped.
 - ### **nextBtnFontColor** (_Integer_) (default: #ffffff)
-  Color of text for "Next" button that confirms snapping of all parts of receipt in long receipt mode Displayed at bottom right during long receipt mode when at least one picture has been snapped.
+  Color of the text for "Next" button that confirms snapping of all parts of receipt in long receipt mode Displayed at bottom right during long receipt mode when at least one picture has been snapped.
 - ### **nextBtnFontFamily** (_Typeface_) (default: @font/ourcartFontFamily)
-  Font for text of "Next" button that confirms snapping of all parts of receipt in long receipt mode.
+  Font for the text of "Next" button that confirms snapping of all parts of receipt in long receipt mode.
 Displayed at bottom right during long receipt mode when at least one picture has been snapped.
 - ### **nextBtnFontSize** (_Integer_) (default: 16sp)
-  Text size of "Next" button that confirms snapping of all parts of receipt in long receipt mode.
+  Text size of the "Next" button that confirms snapping of all parts of receipt in long receipt mode.
 Displayed at bottom right during long receipt mode when at least one picture has been snapped.
 - ### **imageCounterBackgroundColor** (_Integer_) (default: @color/ourcartPrimaryColor)
-  Color of background of image counter in long receipt mode.
+  Color of the background of the image counter in long receipt mode.
 Displayed at bottom left during long receipt mode.
 - ### **imageCounterFontColor** (_Integer_) (default: #ffffff)
-  Color of text of image counter in long receipt mode.
+  Color of the text of image counter in long receipt mode.
 Displayed at bottom left during long receipt mode.
 - ### **imageCounterFontFamily** (_Typeface_) (default: @font/ourcartFontFamily)
-  Text font of image counter in long receipt mode.
+  Text font of the image counter in long receipt mode.
 Displayed at bottom left during long receipt mode.
 - ### **imageCounterFontSize** (_Integer_) (default: 14sp)
-  Text size of image counter in long receipt mode.
+  Text size of the image counter in long receipt mode.
 Displayed at bottom left during long receipt mode.
 - ### **feedbackBackgroundColor** (_Integer_) (default: @color/ourcartScannerFeedbackBackgroundColor)
-  Color of background for feedback messages displayed in type middle of screen in many situations.
+  Color of the background for feedback messages displayed in type middle of screen in many situations.
 - ### **feedbackFontColor** (_Integer_) (default: @color/ourcartPrimaryColor)
-  Text color for feedback messages displayed in type middle of screen in many situations.
+  Text color of the feedback messages displayed in type middle of screen in many situations.
 - ### **feedbackFontColor** (_Typeface_) (default: @font/ourcartFontFamily)
-  Font text of feedback messages displayed in type middle of screen in many situations.
+  Font text of the feedback messages displayed in type middle of screen in many situations.
 - ### **feedbackFontSize** (_Integer_) (default: 14sp)
-  Text size of feedback messages displayed in type middle of screen in many situations.
+  Text size of the feedback messages displayed in type middle of screen in many situations.
 - ### **receiptShadowColor** (_Integer_) (default: rgba(90, 255, 255, 255))
-  Color of transparent layer applied when receipt have been detected.
+  Color of the transparent layer applied when receipt have been detected.
 - ### **receiptShadowBorderColor** (_Integer_) (default: #ffffff)
-  Color of Border around transparent layer applied when receipt have been detected.
+  Color of the torder around transparent layer applied when receipt have been detected.

 ## EdgeData documentation
-Instance of of `EdgeData` are returned by getEdgePointsData.
+Instance of `EdgeData` is returned by getEdgePointsData.
 - ### **borderPoints** (_Map<Integer, PointF>_)
-  4 border points of receipt on the bitmap in order:
+  4 border points of the receipt on the bitmap in order:
   - 1: top-left
   - 2: top-right
   - 3: bottom-left